-In the following year the two courses offered will enable you to chart developments in the societies of the region from 1989 to the present day, including processes of economic, political and territorial change, aspects of social and cultural diversity, migration and the role of the media.
-Issues for examination include the development of ‘transition’ ideologies, the emergence of civil society, and the integration of the region into international organisations such as the European Union and NATO.
+You will chart developments in the societies of the region from 1989 to the present day, including processes of economic, political and territorial change, aspects of social and cultural diversity, migration and the role of the media.
+You will examine the impact of the end of the Soviet Union on the development of “transition” ideologies, the emergence of civil society, and the integration of the region into the European Union and NATO.

 Years 3 and 4

 If you progress to Honours (years 3 and 4) you will choose from a wide range of subject areas and topics, including nationality and identity, migration, the media, economic and social history, modern political history including the impact of war and revolution, security and international relations, and civil society and the state, among others.
 Honours students will have the opportunity to undertake a fieldtrip to one of the countries of the region.

 The University of Glasgow endeavours to run all programmes as advertised.
 In exceptional circumstances, however, the University may withdraw or alter a programme.
 For more information, please see: Student contract.

 You will have the opportunity to take one of the following languages: Hungarian, Czech, Polish or Russian.

 The University of Glasgow's Q-Step Centre offers programmes which develop your quantitative skills, or in other words, your ability to handle data and use numerical evidence.